What is Novated lease?

 The Australian Taxation Office (ATO) allows the employees to contribute towards the running costs of the leased vehicle in after-tax dollars.
 This is known as Employee Contribution Method or ECM.

 This enables the employees to reduce their novated lease FBT with post-tax contributions.
-This is the most beneficial method to maximize small business tax benefits since it eliminates the requirement to pay FBT and enhances the tax effectiveness of the arrangement.
+Tax agent Melbourne suggests that this is the most beneficial method to maximize small business tax benefits since it eliminates the requirement to pay FBT and enhances the tax effectiveness of the arrangement.
 The post-tax amount required to eliminate novated lease FBT is almost 20% of the GST inclusive price of your vehicle each year.

 Top Reasons to consider novated lease